kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 166 - The Worms.md

 Lamentation of those left below.
-Audio recording by [[The Archivist]], in situ.
+Audio recording by [[Jonathan Sims|The Archivist]], in situ.
 # Case Number
 ########-6
 # Audio By